luisleao/oicasa/README.md

 LICENSE
 =======

-Copyright 2013 Google Inc. All Rights Reserved.
+Copyright 2013 Luis Leao All Rights Reserved.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.